 If I want to wander aimlessly, not stopping to figure out what I want is a guaranteed way to get there.
 Since I know my Why, finding what I want is easy.
 I want to share more love.
 I want to help more people make an impact.
 And little things add up to get there.

 I want my family to live in a safe house.
 I want to make enough money to provide for them.
 I want to go on a restful vacation once a year.
 I want to spend more time with the people I love.
 It all goes back to Why.

 What do you want?

-I’ve found that shooting for a single win every day is a surefire way to success.
-Having a super long to-do list that we just stare at, feeling overwhelmed is a way to not win the day.
+It's time-sensitive.
+Shooting for a single win every day is a surefire way to success.
+Staring at a long, static to-do list, feeling overwhelmed is a way to not win the day.

 5. Daily Affirmation

 Affirmations are ways of saying 'I love you’ to ourselves, of creating the lives we want and watching them form.
 Some examples:

 - I accomplish everything I set out to do.
 Nothing stands in my way.